 Thanks to these efforts and others like them, back to school does not mean the end of play.
 Communities across the country will be playing a little longer and a little bit safer as shared use continues to gain momentum nationwide.

-For more information please visit our Shared Use Clearinghouse and look for new resources from the National Partnership.
+For more information please visit our Shared Use Clearinghouse and look for new resources from the Safe Routes Partnership.